Skip to content

 Google Pixel Watch 3

-With the Pixel Watch 3, Google launched its most advanced smartwatch to date earlier this year (TECHBOOK provides a closer look here).
-“Stiftung Warentest” rates it “very good” in various tested areas.
-Moderate results in battery life and data protection slightly lower the overall result, which is why the watch only receives a “good” rating overall.
+With the Pixel Watch 3, Google launched its most advanced smartwatch to date earlier this year (TECHBOOK takes a closer look here).
+“Stiftung Warentest” awarded it a “very good” in various tested areas.
+Moderate results in battery life and data protection slightly lowered the overall result, which is why the watch only received a “good” rating overall.
 Compared to the other top-rated smartwatches, the Google Pixel Watch 3 performs best in step counting and sleep tracking.

 Read also: “Google Has Disrupted the Smartwatch Market”